 We will work tirelessly to hold all responsible parties accountable and help you pursue the compensation you deserve after being involved in a motorcycle accident in Connecticut.
-Call (860) 561-0651 or contact our CT motorcycle accident law firm today to schedule an initial consultation.
+Call (860) 561-0651 or contact our CT motorcycle accident law firm today to schedule a free, initial consultation.

 What Steps to Take Following a Motorcycle Accident in CT

 The steps you take immediately following an accident can be crucial.
 Our Connecticut motorcycle accident lawyers will explain.

 The first thing you should do is to call 911.
-You need to request the police come to the scene as well as emergency medical personnel.
+The police and emergency medical personnel should come to the scene.
 If your injuries are not too severe and you can safely do so, take photos of the accident scene.

 You want to get pictures of your motorcycle, the other involved vehicles, skid marks, vehicle positions, and any pertinent scene details.
 Perhaps it was raining at the time, there was debris on the road, etc. These details can be important in determining liability.

 You should exchange contact information with the other involved parties.
 If there are any witnesses to the accident, get their contact information as well.

-If emergency personnel do not transport you to the hospital from the scene, you should seek medical treatment on your own as soon as possible.
+If emergency personnel does not transport you to the hospital from the scene, you should seek medical treatment on your own as soon as possible.
 Do not delay, as the other driver’s insurance company will use that against you.